damiannolan/multithreaded-fileserver/README.md

 ## Usage

+There must be a directory named `downloads` in the same directory as the .jar file.

 1. Start the server in your terminal specifying the port number and resources directory

 		java -cp oop.jar ie.gmit.sw.server.ServerRunner 7777 myfiles